-Next, the first iteration of electron trajectories is started.
-These are initiated by one of four schemes: (1) "GENERAL" cathode in which electrons are started assuming Child's law holds near a surface designated as the cathode; (2) "SPHERE" for a spherical cathode (cylindrical in rectangular coordinates) in which the electrons are assumed to be emitted at right angles to the surface defined by a radius of curvature and a radial limit.
-Child's law for space charge limited current is again used.
-(3) "CARDS" in which the specific starting conditions for each ray are specified.
-(4) "GENCARD" which combines the versatility of "CARDS" with the assumptions of Child's law from "GENERAL."
+- 1. "GENERAL" cathode in which electrons are started assuming Child's law holds near a surface designated as the cathode. - 2.
+"SPHERE" for a spherical cathode (cylindrical in rectangular coordinates) in which the electrons are assumed to be emitted at right angles to the surface defined by a radius of curvature and a radial limit.
+Child's law for space charge limited current is again used. - 3.
+"CARDS" in which the specific starting conditions for each ray are specified in an 80-column card format. - 4.
+"GENCARD" which combines the versatility of "CARDS" with the calculation of emission using Child's law as in "GENERAL."

 On the first iteration cycle, space charge forces are calculated from the assumption of paraxial flow.
 As the rays are traced through the program, space charge is computed and stored in a separate array.
-After all the electron trajectories have been calculated, the program begins the second cycle by solving Poisson's equation with the space charge from the first iteration.
+After all the electron trajectories have been calculated, the program begins the second cycle by solving Poisson's equation with the space charge from the first cycle.
 For problems meeting the paraxial assumptions, especially if relativistic electron beams are involved, this one cycle may be sufficient to solve the entire problem.
+For other problems in which space charge is negligible, e.g., spectrometers and phototubes, a single cycle is usually adequate.

 Subsequent iteration cycles (as many as are requested) follow the above pattern.
-The Child's law calculations for the starting conditions are remade for every cycle.
-Perveance converges through the iterative process by averaging the perveance used for the previous cycle with the perveance calculated directly from the solution of Poisson's equation.
+The Child's law calculations for the starting conditions are remade by averaging the perveance used for the previous cycle with the perveance calculated directly from the solution of Poisson's equation.

 An additional starting option is "LAPLACE" intended for any application of Laplace's equation not involving electron ray tracing.
-In this case the number of cycles is used simply to improve the accuracy of the solution to Laplace's equation.
+In this case the number of cycles is used simply to improve the accuracy of the solution of Laplace's equation.
 The "LAPLACE" option includes a provision for inputting arbitrary data in the "space charge" array.
+The output from LAPLACE includes a list of the fields on the entire boundary.
+This can be used to find local peak field strengths and to calculate the electrical capacity of part or all of some configuration.

-The program always operates in two dimensions; either R and Z in cylindrical coordinates or Y and X in rectangular coordinates.
-The rectangular coordinate output retains the R and Z labels however.
-Electron orbits are calculated through azimuthal changes (labeled "PHI") referenced to the Z axis.
+The Poisson Solver program always operates in two dimensions; either R and Z in cylindrical coordinates or Y and X in rectangular coordinates.
+The rectangular coordinate output retains the R and Z labels.
+Electron orbits are calculated through azimuthal angles, (labeled "PHI") referenced to the Z axis.
 In rectangular coordinates, PHI is actually the third Cartesian coordinate.